What is Web Content Strategy?

 For example, campus is a shared space, but the Office of Facilities Management is the steward of the physical campus.
 Websites are the same — they are a shared space but need a responsible steward.

-Site editors are University professionals who are trained by the Web Services team to handle routine or day-to-day updates on their unit’s website.
-Each website should have roughly two site editors, who are named by their site owner.
-Site editors should be professional faculty or staff members.
+Site editors are University professional faculty and staff members who are trained by the Web Services team to handle routine or day-to-day updates on their unit’s website.
+Editors are named by their site owner.

 The Web Services team can also act as your website’s editor.
 Site owners simply need to file a Web Services ticket and we’ll be in touch.